ALCHElVlY/ALCHElVlY/README.md

 My name is William Holt, aka Alchemy (or the variation of ALCHElVlY if the original name is taken >_<).
-I am an asiring Full Stack Developer
+I am an aspiring Full Stack Developer

 - 🌱 I’m currently learning:<br>
   Currently I am in the process of obtaining my Bachelors degree in Computer Science.